goldenndevv/react-p2p-chat/README.md

 ---

-Avoid manual recompilation every time we save a file by adding `develop` script with `watchify` command and `--debug` option for source maps:
+Avoid manual recompilation every time we save a file by adding `develop` script with `watchify` command and `debug` option for source maps:

 ```json
 "scripts": {